Arriving at prison

 Everything worn by a prisoner including jewellery and rings will be processed, catalogued and put in storage.
 The secure bag from the holding cells will also be processed at this time.

 Prohibited items including mobile phones will not be kept in storage.
-Prisoners must arrange for family member or a close friend to claim the items otherwise they will disposed of after two weeks.
+Prisoners must arrange for family member or a close friend to claim the items otherwise they will disposed of after 2 weeks.
 Mobile phones must be collected within 7 days.

 If a prisoner has no one to pick up these items OARS or Second Chances may be able to assist.